 The main tourist attractions in Mollepata Cusco are:

-The church of Mollepata is modern, built perhaps on an Inca huaca, as was the custom of the Spanish, to replace a native place of worship with a Catholic one.
-It is located on the western side of the main town square; There, the most venerated image is Señor Manuel de Exaltación de la Santa Cruz, a beautiful sculpture carved in wood.
+The church of Mollepata is modern, possibly built on an Inca huaca, as was the custom among the Spanish, to replace an indigenous place of worship with a Catholic one.
+It is located on the west side of the main square; there, the most venerated image is that of the Lord Manuel de Exaltación de la Santa Cruz, a beautiful sculpture carved in wood. -

-It is the name of a pointed hill with a conical shape, it is located four kilometers west of the town of Mollepata, it was a signal station, an observation point for the surrounding territories, and an astronomical observatory, therefore it was a sacred place, that is huaca.
-At the top there is a cross and very few traces on the surface, with respect to the incan.
-On the flank of the hill there are five old platforms, and towards the Choquechurco side, four, all in poor condition.
+It is the name of a pointed hill with a conical shape, located four kilometers west of the town of Mollepata.
+It was a signal station, an observation point for the surrounding territories, and an astronomical observatory; therefore, it was a sacred place, that i1s, a huaca.
+On the summit there is a cross and very few vestiges on the surface, with respect to the Inca era.
+On the hillside there are five ancient terraces, and towards the side of Choquechurco, four, all in poor condition. -

 Markawasi or Marcahuasi.